adam-p/yesterday-i-learned/random.md

 1. The "ghetto" is where minorities live in groups, typically as a result of some socioeconomic pressure.
 It has nothing to do with how bad a place is.
 A ghetto can be a beautiful little India if they do it properly.
 1. The [ISO 31-0 standard](https://en.wikipedia.org/wiki/ISO_31-0#Numbers) defines the [thin space](https://en.wikipedia.org/wiki/Thin_space), ` ` (looks like a normal space in monospace, obviously) as the digit grouping separator, i.e. '1 000 000', rather than '1,000,000'.
 1. 1.4142... is the square root of 2.
 You use it to estimate how much longer the Manhattan distance would be between two points.
-1. Beef goes up to AAA; chicken only goes up to A. Chicken eggs go up to AA, though.
+1. Chicken goes up to A. Chicken eggs go up to AA.
+Beef goes up to AAA.
 1. [Life sentence](https://en.wikipedia.org/wiki/Life_imprisonment#World_view) that can be paroled is not, strictly speaking, "life behind bars".
 You are looking for "life without parole" for the worst kind.
 1. ["wyciwyg"](https://en.wikipedia.org/wiki/WYCIWYG): What You Cache Is What You Get
 1. The most famous current use of quantum computers is [Integer factorisation using Shor's algorithm](https://en.wikipedia.org/wiki/Quantum_algorithm), where it is already faster than classical computers (in run-time complexity).